 Boat trips to Skomer Island, Caldey Island

 Colby Woodland Garden

 Stackpole Walled Gardens

 St Davids Cathedral & the Bishop's Palace

 The hostel was originally a village school, with pupils walking from up to 2 miles away, but in 1965, due to dwindling numbers the school was closed.
 The building was then given to the community to be used as a village hall.
 In the late 1990s, with the aid of Millennium Lottery funding, the hostel was created.
 Initially a part of the YHA, and run in conjunction with the Princes Trust, the hostel was taken back in hand and now is overseen by a group of trustees, with profits benefitting the community.

 Lawrenny is a friendly and cohesive village, so much so that we also have a community shop.
-Run by Roger and Kate, and manned by a faithful band of volunteers the shop really does cater for almost every need.
-From a wide range of food to household goods, clothing to gifts, there’s something for everyone.
+Run by a faithful band of volunteers the shop really does cater for almost every need.
+From a wide range of food to household goods, clothing to gifts, there's something for everyone.